 Sensitive skin: Alpha hydroxy acids can worsen skin conditions by causing skin irritation and removal of the top layer of skin cells.

-We currently have no information for ALPHA HYDROXY ACIDS (AHAs) Interactions.
+We currently have no information for ALPHA HYDROXY ACIDS (AHAs) overview.

 - For fibromyalgia: Specific tablets containing 1200 mg malic acid plus 300 mg of magnesium hydroxide (Super Malic tablets) have been taken twice daily for 6 months.